SpeedyWeather/SpeedyWeather.jl/docs/src/shallowwater.md

 Some notes on the semi-implicit time stepping

 - The inversion of the semi-implicit time stepping depends on ``\delta t``, that means every time the time step changes, the inversion has to be recalculated.
-- You may choose ``\alpha = 1/2`` to dampen gravity waves but initialisation shocks still usually kick off many gravity waves that propagate around the sphere for many days.
+- You may choose ``\alpha = 1/2`` to dampen gravity waves but initialization shocks still usually kick off many gravity waves that propagate around the sphere for many days.
 - With increasing ``\alpha > 1/2`` these waves are also slowed down, such that for ``\alpha = 1`` they quickly disappear in several hours.
 - Using the [scaled shallow water equations](@ref scaled_swm) the time step ``\delta t`` has to be the scaled time step ``\tilde{\Delta t} = \delta t/R`` which is divided by the radius ``R``.
 Then we use the normalized eigenvalues ``-l(l+1)`` which also omit the ``1/R^2`` scaling, see [scaled shallow water equations](@ref scaled_swm) for more details.